 Calling Lake School offers kindergarten to grade 12 programming in the community of Calling Lake.
-Enrolment at the school has hovered around 120 students over the past five years; projected to remain stable at around 115 students over the next 10 years.
-Kindergarten enrolment in the community of Calling Lake is approximately 10 students most years.
+Enrolment at the school has hovered around 120 students over the past five years; projected to decline slightly to an average of 110 students over the next 10 years.
+Kindergarten enrolment in the community of Calling Lake is almost 10 students most years.
 This enrolment projection is based on current trends and known future projects.

 Calling Lake Community is a vacation community with a population increasing in the summer months.
-The population increase does not include not permanent residents; therefore, there is no corresponding student enrolment increase.
+The population increase does not include permanent residents; therefore, there is no corresponding student enrolment increase.
 According to the federal census, there were 448 residents in 2016 in the community of Calling Lake and the population declined to 375 residents (-16.3%) in 2021.
 Until additional projects are planned for the community of Calling Lake, the population is projected to remain stable, with no student enrolment growth foreseen in the immediate future.

-Calling Lake School ranks above average in all categories with regard to enrolment, building age/condition, and in BEPI for utilities.
-The school ranks on average for the BECI.
-Calling Lake School is one of the older facilities within the Northland School Division.
-According to the last review of the building condition, the requirements are:
+Calling Lake School ranked above average in all categories concerning building age or condition in 2023, and BEPI for utilities in 2022, and is one of the older facilities within the Northland School Division.
+According to the last review of building condition, requirements are: